Agency Adoption Attorney in Peoria, Illinois

 Complaint Registry

-DCFS maintains a registry of complaints against licensed agencies.
-Complaints may be filed by adoptive families, birth parents, or staff members.
-The registry is public and available on the DCFS website.
+DCFS maintains a complaint registry for licensed adoption agencies (225 ILCS 10/9.1a).
+The registry tracks substantiated licensing violations and their resolution, and the information is public and available through the DCFS website.
 Before you sign with an agency, look it up.

 Vetting an Agency: What to Look For